bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/address-relay.md

 One of them is the address gossip relay.
 So basically once a day a node will self advertise its address to the network, send it to its peers, and those peers will take it, pick it up, and add it to their address database, but also will relay it a bit further to some of their peers, usually two, sometimes between one or two.
-And this helps an address propagate over the network, But there's like a certain system for this, some algorithm in place that makes it sure that it doesn't go on forever.
+And this helps an address propagate over the network, but there's like a certain system for this, some algorithm in place that makes it sure that it doesn't go on forever.
 We don't want to spend the network with a given address.
 So this will only work for like 10 minutes or so.
 And after that it will stop.
-And maybe on the next day we try again, But yeah, that is the gossip relay.
+And maybe on the next day we try again, but yeah, that is the gossip relay.
 And that is how nodes self-advertisements relate to the network.

 ## Address spam in summer 2021 and peer distribution